github/developer.github.com/content/v3/oauth.md

 ## OAuth Authorizations API

 There is an API for users to manage their own tokens.
 You can only access your own tokens, and only through Basic Authentication.
+Make sure to understand the section on [working with two factor authentication] (/v3/oauth/#working-with-two-factor-authentication) if you or your users have this feature enabled.

 ## List your authorizations